How Much Exercise Does a Pug Need? A Complete Guide for Club Pug Members

 Research from multiple canine-fitness sources—including AKC breed guidelines—shows most healthy adult pugs thrive on roughly half an hour of daily movement, provided temps are mild and breaks are frequent. (pitpat.com, akc.org, borrowmydoggy.com)

 Pro Tip: Always adjust duration and intensity to weather, weight, and vet advice.
+We recommend checking in with your vet before starting any new exercise regimen.

-15 Vet-Approved Exercise Ideas for Pugs
+14 Fun Exercise Ideas for Pugs

 Outdoor Activities (Cool, Dry Weather)